felixarntz/responsive-video-shortcodes/readme.txt

 == Upgrade Notice ==

 The current version of Responsive Video Shortcodes requires WordPress 2.9 or higher.
 Some video hosting platforms might not be available for use if you do not have the current version of WordPress installed.

+== Additional Credit ==

+This plugin would not exist without the amazing articles by [Thierry Koblentz](http://alistapart.com/article/creating-intrinsic-ratios-for-video) and [Anders M. Andersen](http://amobil.se/2011/11/responsive-embeds/).